 During a more recent call with a Life Alert sales representative, they told us the contract was a service agreement that guarantees your monthly prices don’t increase within the first three years of service.

-The representative assured us that users can get out of the contract, but they would be penalized with a fee.
+The representative assured us that users could get out of the contract, but they would be penalized with a fee.
 This penalty fee equals two months of monitoring fees.
 Depending on the package you choose, it would cost almost $100–$200 to cancel your Life Alert service.

 Our Reviews Team could not find any supporting information about this penalty fee or policy online, in the mail-in brochure, or during other calls with the Life Alert sales team.